-A recovering Southern Baptist born in 1965 as the grand finale of five children to a Southern Baptist minister and his wife, she comes by her need for recovery honestly.
+A regular contributor to the Huffington Post, Religion Dispatches and The Guardian, Rev. Chellew is a recovering Southern Baptist born in 1965 as the grand finale of five children to a Southern Baptist minister and his wife (so she comes by her need for recovery honestly).

 She gave up her faith at age 17, about the same time she entered a career in journalism that would span some 25 years (including a six-year stint at CNN in Atlanta).
 But despite the allegations of some conservative pundits, the media was not to blame for making her Godless for a brief few years.
-Instead, Candace did what so many gay, lesbian, bisexual and transgender people do — she believed the lie that she couldn’t be both a lesbian and a Christian.
+Instead, she did what so many LGBTQ+ people do: She believed the lie that she couldn’t be both a lesbian and a Christian.

 She returned to the church in her early 20s, kicking and screaming, at the insistence of her first girlfriend.
 She describes her first service at a Metropolitan Community Church in Atlanta as “coming home.”